Wang Jian — General of Unification and Politician of Wisdom

 Wang Jian's Assistance of King of Qin and Powerful Minister

 When King Ying Zheng (the future Qin Shi Huang) ascended to the throne, he was only 12.
-Many other forces were competing over actual authority of Qin, when Ying Zheng tried to make friends of his own age.
+Many other forces were competing over the actual authority of Qin when Ying Zheng tried to make friends of his age.

 When a coup against King Ying Zheng initiated, Wang Jian successfully defeated the king's political enemies, and assisted him gained centralized power.

 Besides being a brave general, Wang Jian was also a smart politician.
 He designed a perfect scheme that helped the prime minister Fan Ju successfully finished vengeance.